 What Work Will The Apprentice Be Expected To Do?

-- Greeting customers and scheduling work
+- Greeting and seating customers

 How Can Remit Training Help You?

 We work with companies like you to provide placements in which apprentices can undertake their Apprenticeship training.
 This can be the employment of an individual Apprentice or creating a bespoke programme for large annual cohorts of learners.

 Remit Training will manage all of the apprentices training and assessments.
 Typically this course will take a year to complete and the apprentice will gain an NVQ/VCQ level 2 but there may be the option for them to progress and gain a NVQ level 3.
 To complete this qualification the learner will not need to go to a further education (FE) college or training centre.
 Their time will be spent in your business where they will get to learn practical skills from seeing a real working environment.
 The learner will be required to shadow a qualified member of staff so they are able to learn first-hand how to perform the role.
 Once the apprentice passes their assessments and progresses through the course they will be able to start completing tasks on their own.
 To ensure that the apprentices is competent in completing tasks by themselves a Remit assessor will visit your business premises every 4-8 weeks to complete assessment training with the learner.